Timber harvest operations.

 (e) Unloading logs from logging trucks.

-for more information regarding the rental of equipment with an operator.)
-If this activity is not a rental of equipment with operator, the activity is subject to the service and other activities B&O tax.
-The unloading of logs from logging trucks is subject to the stevedoring B&O tax if performed at an export facility as a part of or to await future movement in waterborne export.
-(See also WAC 458-20-193D
+.
+If this activity is not a rental of equipment with operator, gross income from the activity is subject to tax under the service and other activities B&O tax classification.
+The income from unloading of logs from logging trucks is subject to tax under the stevedoring B&O tax classification if performed at an export facility as a part of or to await future movement in waterborne export.
+For tax-reporting information regarding services associated with interstate or foreign commerce see WAC 458-20-193D

 This tax classification applies to the gross income from this activity even if the person segregates a charge for boomsticks used while transporting the logs.
 In many cases logs will be towed to a location specified by the customer for storage.
-Any charges for boomsticks while the logs are stored are rentals of tangible personal property and subject to the retailing B&O and retail sales tax if to a consumer.
-(See also WAC 458-20-211
+Any charges for boomsticks while the logs are stored are rentals of tangible personal property and subject to the tax under the retailing B&O tax classification and retail sales tax if to a consumer.
+For information regarding the rental of tangible personal property see WAC 458-20-211

 (10) Harvesting Christmas trees.